rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Cluster.md

   - The cluster's location.
 - timezone: System.String
   - The cluster's timezone.
+- ipmiInfo: IpmiInfo
+  - IPMI information of the cluster.
+- webServerCertificate: WebServerCertificate
+  - Web server certificate of the cluster.
 - globalManagerConnectivityStatus: GlobalManagerConnectivity
   - The cluster's global manager connectivity status.
 - passesConnectivityCheck: System.Boolean